-NEMETHY: How may the Ukrainian Invasion economically impact Western Economies?
+NEMETHY: How may the Ukrainian invasion economically impact Western economies?

 As at date of going to press, the Brent oil price is over $130, even higher than the most recent price on the above graph, which leads to a prediction of recession over the coming months.

-Energy, as discussed above, perhaps the largest contributor to inflation, but the war causes disruption to supply chains and acts as a catalyst to global inflation at so many other levels as well:
+Energy, as discussed above, is perhaps the largest contributor to inflation, but the war causes disruption to supply chains and acts as a catalyst to global inflation at so many other levels as well:

 High inflation leads to impoverishment of anyone on fixed income and the rise of populist parties.
 For example, increases in wheat prices triggered the Arab spring and hyperinflation helped sweep Hitler to power.